Coder-Kruti/node-sequalise-API/README.md

-# House Table Full stack Appplication.
+# House Table Full stack Application.

 This repository holds a complete full-stack application focused on managing house-related data with risk assessment.
 It includes a Node.js server that handles APIs, a user-friendly React-based interface, and a MySQL database for storing information.
 <br>